Duncanma/Blog/content/Blog/another-article-preview-up-this-one-is-a-content-rotator-for-asp-net.md

 ---
 date: 2004-08-12T12:43:00+00:00
-title: Another article preview up&#8230; this one is a content rotator for ASP.NET
+title: Another article preview up... this one is a content rotator for ASP.NET
 type: posts
 ---
 As I discussed in [an earlier post](http://weblogs.asp.net/duncanma/archive/2004/08/05/209654.aspx), I wanted to know if people found preview articles useful... and at least a few people said they did, so here is another one....